-The term and simplified issue policies are available in all fifty states, and AARP’s guaranteed issue policy can be purchased in all states but Washington and New Jersey.
+The term and simplified issue policies are available in all fifty states, and AARP’s guaranteed issue policy can be purchased in all states except Washington and New Jersey.

-While none of the three require a medical check-up at a doctor’s office, AARP’s screening is fairly strict—other than for the guaranteed issue whole life policy, which does not consider any health information.
+While none of the three require a medical check-up at a doctor’s office, AARP’s screening is relatively strict—other than for the guaranteed issue whole life policy, which does not consider any health information.

-The downside of AARP’s senior burial insurance policies is that the premiums for both products tend to be on the high side compared to similar policies issued by other insurers.
+The downside of AARP’s senior burial insurance policies is that the premiums for both products tend to be high compared to similar policies issued by other insurers.

 The term life policy has lower premiums but isn’t guaranteed for life.

-Both Simplified Issue and Guaranteed Issue accrue cash value like most permanent policies.
+Both Simplified Issues and Guaranteed Issues accrue cash value like most permanent policies.